 In our method, eigen-decomposition is only performed for a subset composed of a small number of robust nodes, thereby significantly reducing the computational cost.

 Figure \ref{fig:eigentime.eps} and Table~\ref{table:density} show the eigen-decomposition time of the original full data set and our selected robust node set.
-It can be observed that by utilizing the selected robust node set, eigendecomposition has been accelerated by a factor of 9 for USPS and 90 for MNIST, respectively.
-It is expected that the proposed method will be a key enabler for running computationally expensive graph algorithms in scenarios that require extremely fast response times and on devices with limited computational capabilities.
+It can be observed that by utilizing the selected robust node set, eigen-decomposition has been accelerated by a factor of 9 for the USPS data set and 90 for the MNIST data set, respectively.
+It is expected that the proposed method will be a key enabler for running computationally expensive graph-based algorithms in scenarios that require extremely fast response times and on devices with limited computational capabilities.